Central Nevada, Nevada, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

 In addition to regular shoes, it's important to bring snow boots.
-For travel to Central Nevada, we suggest these boots:
+For travel to Central Nevada, a great option is these boots:

 Waterproof jacket that can be used in snow